NewAlexandria/leadership_readme/hiring.md

 These can be thought of as KPIs, or, the metrics behind any OKRs that are framed.

+### Out of bounds

+If the team runs itself for 6 months while you struggle to source/hire, then you can probably promote instead.

 ## Recruiters

 Anyone doing recruiting, internal and external, have a sales-oriented role.
 It's critical that they understand this, feel armed to do so, and coordinate their piece of the 'pitch' (branding).